SecretFoundation/SNIPs/SNIP-20.md

 Notation in this document conforms to the standards set by [RFC-2119](http://microformats.org/wiki/rfc-2119)

+## Terms

+- __Message__ - This is an on-chain interface.
+It is triggered by sending a transaction, and receiving an on-chain response which is read by the client.
+Messages are authenticated both by the blockchain, and by the secret enclave
+- __Query__ - This is an off-chain interface.
+Queries are done by returning data that a node has locally, and are not public.
+Query responses are returned immediately, and do not have to wait for blocks.
+In addition, queries cannot be authenticated using the standard interfaces.
+Any contract that wishes to strongly enforce query permissions must implement it themselves.
+(TBD - should this be standardized?)

 ## Padding

-Secret-20 tokens may want to enforce constant length messages.
-To support this functionality, an optional _padding_ field may be sent with ANY of the messages or queries in this spec.
+Secret-20 tokens may want to enforce constant length messages to avoid leaking data.
+To support this functionality, an optional _padding_ field may be sent with ANY of the messages in this spec.
 Contracts and Clients MUST ignore this field if sent, either in the request or response fields

 # Sections